Non Qualified Rate: A Figment of Your Processor Imagination

 "A non qualified fee ... is ... generated when a transaction ... does not meet Visa®, MasterCard®, and Discover® Network requirements."

 Visa, MasterCard and Discover don't have any requirements that determine whether a transaction is non qualified.
-They have guidelines that determine into which interchange category a transaction qualifies, but there is no such thing as a non qualified rate.
+They have guidelines that determine into which interchange category a transaction qualifies, but there is no such thing as a non-qualified rate from the card brands' perspective.

 Wells Fargo goes on to say,